fizcris/CarND-Advanced-Lane-Lines/README.md

 + More work is needed on the sanity check algorithm (keep projection until good values found)
 + Search based on screen position that might be affected by camera position and tight bends
 + Possible to include Kalman filter for lane position and shape
-+ Not suitable for real time
++ Not suitable for real-time
-    + Optimize code by paralellizing
+    + Optimize code by parallelizing
     + Port to c++
 + Include logging capabilities
-+ Apply smoothing between frames so lines can be detected easier as they fade with each other in between frames.
++ Apply smoothing between frames so lines can be detected easier as they fade with each other in-between frames.
-+ Diferenciate between bad frames (no pixels) and bad polynomial fits when doinf sanity checks.
++ Differentiate between bad frames (no pixels) and bad polynomial fits when doinf sanity checks.
-+ Discard/acept polynomial fit by curvature of previous fits
++ Discard/accept polynomial fit by curvature of previous fits
 ****

 # End of the project